 Never have we stayed this close to the ocean.
 I can count the number of steps it would take me to get my toes wet on one and a half hands.
 From my balcony I see at least 4 shades of blues, pale Tiffany blue lapping the bright white sand, then gradually changing to a deep blue a few hundred feet out when the water finally deepens.
 Not a bad front yard!

 We braved high season taking the trip from Langkawi, Malaysia without a room reserved.
 Hannah took care of clearing customs while I went out in search of a room.
 On top of it being high season, it’s the weekend just before Chinese New Years and the island has an added influx of Malaysian tourist celebrating the holiday.
-After receiving nearly 20 responses of: ‘no rooms’, ‘sorry full’, and ‘no have’… I was beginning to panic that we were going to have to turn around and get back on the boat headed back to Langkawi.
+After receiving nearly 20 responses of: ‘no rooms’, ‘sorry full’, and ‘no have’… There were several gorgeous resorts in Koh Lipe but there were just out of my budget.
+I was beginning to panic that we were going to have to turn around and get back on the boat headed back to Langkawi.
 I was getting pretty desperate until I came to the last resort on the eastern side of the island, and they had one room left.

 Thank god I thought to myself, dreading the idea of coming back to where Hannah was waiting for me, and telling her we weren’t going to be able to stay.